ringcentral/ringcentral-api-docs/docs/team-messaging/manual/formatting.md

 ### Posting Multiple Cards at Once

 The following is an example set of cards created by a single request containing three attachments.
 Each attachment results in its own card, and contains multiple fields.
-This example shows message attachments created through the [RingCentral Glip Salesforce integration](https://zapier.com/apps/glip/integrations/salesforce).
+This example shows message attachments created through the [RingCentral Salesforce integration](https://zapier.com/apps/glip/integrations/salesforce).

 <img src="../../../img/glip_post_attachment_salesforce.png" class="img-fluid" style="max-width: 450px">